A-Level

 Further Maths is like an add-on to the main maths A level and works slightly differently.
 You won't be able to take Further Maths unless you are also taking A Level Maths, but it doesn’t matter whether sequentially or concurrently.
 Obviously, you need A Levels maths to understand Further Maths, but schools tend to choose their preferred order of teaching the content and when the exams are taken.
 For Further Maths students, A Level Maths’ exams can be completed in the first or second year of study.
 Content-wise, some schools teach all of A Level in year 12 and Further Maths content in year 13, and some schools try to do both alongside each other over the 2 years.
 Exam-wise, some students sit A Level Maths in year 12 and then sit Further Maths in year 13, straight after.
 Some sit all exams in the final year.

 As you can see form the table, there are no choices in Edexcel A Level Maths, but there are in Further Maths.
-Also notice how there are some some disallowed options for Further Maths.
+Also notice how there are some disallowed options for Further Maths.
 There are 10 allowed combinations which are either:

 • 2 twin papers with the same prefix - for example FS1 and FS2